-Last Year this program was: FY 2022: 40085B Law Enforcement Assisted Diversion (LEAD)
+Last Year this program was:

-PATH was a new program in FY22.
-The half of FY22 has been dedicated to revamping this program model from its former Addictions Benefits Coordination (ABC) Team model to PATH.
-PATH is intended to have a broader scope geographically, with a slightly different target population who struggle with SUD.
-It's emphasis is on BIPOC individuals and targets high needs houseless with justice system involvement risk.
-The first half of FY22 included setting up new internal systems/procedures/processes to streamline referrals/intakes, draw down and track client assistance, etc.; hiring/onboarding new staff; transitioning/training existing staff to new roles; revamping data collection/ reporting systems to better track program performance measures; setting up referral partnerships for culturally specific services; etc. An ongoing quality improvement approach will be taken to ensure PATH continues to meet the community needs.
+PATH was a new program that combined the former Addictions Benefits Coordination (ABC) Team and LEAD programs (40085A/B).
+It revamped the ABC model with a broader scope geographically and a slightly different target population who struggle with SUD.
+Its emphasis is on BIPOC individuals and targets highneeds houseless with justice system involvement risk.
+The first half of FY22 included: setting up new internal systems, procedures and processes; hiring/onboarding new staff; transitioning/training existing staff to new roles; revamping data collection/ reporting systems to better track program performance measures; setting up referral partnerships for culturally specific services; etc. The FTE increase is a result of shifting staff from other programs to PATH as well as the budget balancing process.
+In addition, 1.00 FTE is added in FY 2023 funded by the Supportive Housing Services Measure funding in the Joint Office of Homeless Services (see 30407B).